pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Can't believe how strange it is to be anything at all."
 --Neutral Milk Hotel (In The Aeroplane Over The Sea)

 "Tact is the art of making a point without making an enemy."
-–Sir Isaac Newton
+--Isaac Newton

 "I can calculate the movement of the stars, but not the madness of men."
---Sir Isaac Newton (after losing a fortune in the South Sea bubble)
+--Isaac Newton (after losing a fortune in the South Sea bubble)

+"God grant me the serenity to accept the things I can not change, courage to change the things I can, and wisdom to know the difference."
+--Reinhold Niebuhr

 "First they came for the Socialists, and I did not speak out—because I was not a Socialist.
 Then they came for the Trade Unionists, and I did not speak out—because I was not a Trade Unionist.
 Then they came for the Jews, and I did not speak out—because I was not a Jew.
 Then they came for me—and there was no one left to speak for me."
 --Martin Niemöller